linux-rdma/rdma-core/providers/mlx5/man/mlx5dv_create_flow.3.md

 		The flow action to be applied.
 	MLX5DV_FLOW_ACTION_TAG
 		Flow tag to be provided in work completion.
+	MLX5DV_FLOW_ACTION_DEST_DEVX
+		The DEVX destination object for the matched packets.
+	MLX5DV_FLOW_ACTION_COUNTERS_DEVX
+		The DEVX counter object for the matched packets.

 *qp*
 :	QP passed, to be used with *type* *MLX5DV_FLOW_ACTION_DEST_IBV_QP*.